-There are over 400 species of tropical passion flowers (Passiflora spp.) with sizes ranging from ½ inch to 6 inches across.
+There are over 400 species of tropical passion flowers (Passiflora spp.) with sizes ranging from ½ inch to 6 inches (1.5-15 cm.) across.
 They are found naturally from South America through Mexico.
-Early missionaries to these regions used the distinctly colored patterns of the flowers parts to teach about the passion’of Christ; hence the name.
+Early missionaries to these regions used the distinctly colored patterns of the flower parts to teach about the passion of Christ; hence the name.
 Read on to learn more.

 Tips for Passion Flower Care

-Their vibrant colors and heady fragrance make the passion flower plant a welcome addition to any garden.
-Unfortunately, because of its origins, most species of passion flower plant can’t overwinter in many gardens in the United States, although there are a few that will survive up to USDA plant hardiness zone 5.
+Their vibrant colors and heady fragrance make the passion flower a welcome addition to any garden.
+Unfortunately, because of its origins, most species of passion flower can't overwinter in many gardens in the United States, although there are a few that will survive up to USDA plant hardiness zone 5.
 Most varieties will grow in Zones 7-10.

 Because they are vines, the best place for growing passion flowers is along a trellis or fence.
-The tops will be killed off during winter, but if you mulch deeply, your passion flower plant will return with new shoots in the spring.
-Since growing passion flowers can reach 20 feet in a single season, this die back will help keep the vine under control.
+The tops will be killed off during winter, but if you mulch deeply, your passion flower will return with new shoots in the spring.
+Since growing passion flowers can reach 20 feet (6 m.) in a single season, this die-back will help keep the vine under control.

-Tropical passion flowers need full sun and well drained soil.
-Two applications of a well-balanced fertilizer per year, once in early spring and one in midsummer is all the passion flower care you’ll need.
+Tropical passion flowers need full sun and well-drained soil.
+Two applications of a well-balanced fertilizer per year, once in early spring and one in midsummer are all the passion flower care you'll need.

 How to Grow Passion Vine Indoors